Skip to main contentScroll Top

 A view of the Siam Discovery.

-Same, cross it, but going up one floor at a given moment.
-Follow the signs for the BTS, but exit towards the esplanade in front rather than the BTS station (which will be on your right).
-You will then be on the forecourt of the Siam Paragon, one of the city's iconic shopping centers, built in 2006 to replace a large hotel.
+Likewise, cross it, but at some point go up a floor.
+Follow the signs for the BTS, but exit towards the plaza in front rather than the BTS station (which will be on your right).
+You will then be on the plaza of the Siam Paragon, one of the city's iconic shopping centers, built in 2006 to replace a large hotel.

 city center siam center bangkok